 Prerequisite: Available to students in grades 11-12 pending portfolio submission and approval for admittance into the course.
-Student portfolios should be submitted to studentportfolio@uview.academy by July 15, 2022.
+Student portfolios should consist of a minimum of 3 original works reflecting creativity and skill level.
+Portfolios must be submitted to studentportfolio@uview.academy by July 15, 2022.

-An accelerated art course and college-level course addressing the conceptual and perceptual aspects of drawing, painting, printmaking, as long as some drawing is evident in the final product.
+An accelerated art course and college level course addressing the conceptual and perceptual aspects of drawing, painting, printmaking, as long as some drawing is evident in the final product.
 Students may receive 3 hours of college credit if their portfolio meets AP requirements.
 Examination requires 24 artworks (for digital submission) and 5 original pieces.
 Students may be required to purchase additional supplies depending on the choice of media.
 Students who take this class are required to submit a portfolio of work for evaluation instead of taking the AP exam.
 A qualifying portfolio score can earn you college credit and/or advanced placement.